QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 [!code-yaml[post_processing](./Ecosounds.NinoxBoobook.yml#L34-L34 "Post Processing")]

 Post processing is optional.
-You may just want to combine or filter component events in your own code.
+You may just want to combine or filter component events using code you have written yourself.

 #### Combining overlapping syllables into calls